-A designer selects Memo if the field will have character data but the length might be longer than 255.
-Memo allows for a maximum length of 63,999 characters.
+A designer selects Long Text if the field will have character data, but the length might be longer than 255.
+Long text allows for a maximum length of 63,999 characters.
 Consider the description field of the Course table: could these be longer than 255 characters?